mcbsd1/mcbsd1.github.io/scrnaseq-course-d4.md

 ---

 - The easiest way to use SingleR is to annotate cells against built-in references.
-- The `celldex` package provides access to several reference datasets.
+- The `celldex` R package provides access to several reference datasets.

 **General-purpose references**
 - Human primary cell atlas (HPCA): Publicly available microarray datasets derived from human primary cells.